 Each year, you can receive three free credit reports — one from each of the three major consumer credit bureaus (Equifax, Experian and TransUnion) from AnnualCreditReport.com.

 Of course, you can always check your VantageScore 3.0 credit scores from TransUnion and Equifax for free on Credit Karma.

-My credit limit was lowered because I simply wasn’t using the card, so I linked it to a few recurring subscriptions (Audible and Netflix) to make sure the account stays active.
+My card issuer decreased my credit limit because I simply wasn’t using the card, so I linked it to a few recurring subscriptions (Audible and Netflix) to make sure the account stays active.
 You don’t want to run the risk of having your credit limit lowered or account closed if it’s going to negatively affect your credit.

 Even though those subscriptions only charge a small amount each month, my rationale is that it’s better to have some activity than none at all.

 I also added the card to my Apple Wallet so that I can occasionally use it for other purchases.
 The plan is to pay it all off each month on time and in full, so that I don’t accrue any interest or rack up unnecessary debt.

 Getting your credit limit lowered is something that may be out of your control, but if it happens, take the right steps and be vigilant about checking your credit.

 Make sure nothing out of the ordinary has happened to your finances that might have caused the drop in your credit limit.
 Check your credit reports for errors.
 Then, if interested, call your credit card company and ask about steps you can take to increase it again.